Kekwcode/MyCode/README.md

 # MyCode
-Everything I coded/
+Everything I coded
+Lots of Ideas and mini Pojekts will be added
-List will be extended with time
+(List will be extended with time)